 Help with their deposit

 You remember the feeling.
 Back in the day, when you trimmed back and saved hard towards the deposit for your first home.
-Today, deposit goalposts can change quickly, which can be really frustrating for those trying to get a foot on the property ladder.
+Today, getting a deposit together can be challenging for those trying to get a foot on the property ladder.

-Financial input from family might nip this demoralising cycle in the bud.
-Let’s take a closer look at the common options of gifting or acting as a guarantor.
+Financial input from family might help your kids reach their first home faster.
+Let’s take a closer look at the common options of how you can support their deposit or act as a guarantor.

-There are two main types of gifting.
-A family member can give money towards the deposit:
+There are two main ways a family member can provide funds towards the deposit:

-• With no intention of it needing to be repaid
+- A gift: With no intention of it needing to be repaid.

-• With a formal agreement confirming that the money only needs to be repaid if the property is sold.
+- A Deed of Debt: A formal agreement confirming that the money needs to be repaid if the property is sold or if other circumstances arise (as approved in advance by the bank).

-For both types, it is important that everyone involved gets independent legal and tax advice, before any money changes hands.
-Independent advice means the lawyer or advisor helping you isn’t also giving advice to anyone else involved in the transaction – so that lawyer or advisor can take you through all of the risks and issues to consider.
+For both types, it’s important everyone involved gets independent legal and tax advice, before any money changes hands.
+Independent advice means the lawyer or advisor helping you isn’t also giving advice to anyone else involved in the transaction – so that lawyer or advisor can take you through the risks and issues to consider.

 About guarantees